 - Continuous Integration and Continuous Deployment - a strategy in which you develop, test and release new versions of the software continuously.
 This will be the most important part of your SaaS processes while scaling.

 Your minimum viable cloud infrastructure should be both stable and secure.
-Functions like automatic restart, restoring from failure is what makes your cloud infrastructure stable.
-On the other hand, data security is another important aspect as any security breach will result in not only loss of the data, but also of customer trust.
+Functions like automatic restart, and restoring from failure are what makes your cloud infrastructure stable.
+On the other hand, data security is another important aspect as any security breach will result in not only the loss of the data, but also of customer trust.

 Scaling your development team: when and how to start

 When your SaaS project is growing, at some point, you will have to think about expanding your team of trusted developers.
 It is extra important to find the right people who can handle team management and take over product development.
 The better people you choose now, the better the future work will look as they will be the ones handling customer experience and overall product satisfaction.